Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Appendix

 High mutual information indicates that activations are predictive of the specific token type.
 A decrease in mutual information with depth does \emph{not} by itself establish that deeper prototypes encode ``more abstract'' concepts; however, it is \emph{consistent} with the broader pattern observed across our sparsity, entropy, and interpretability analyses, where later layers appear less tied to local lexical identity and more shaped by contextual or compositional signals.

 Together, these metrics provide a multifaceted view of how prototype representations of ProtoT sharpen, specialize, and suggest a transition from local lexical cues to increasingly structured or context-sensitive behaviors as depth increases.
-LLaMA metrics by contrast, do not show clear systematic patterns, entropy remains uniform across layers while the Gini coefficient and L1 sparsity oscillate.
-Mutual Information follows a pattern similar to that of ProtoT
+LLaMA metrics by contrast, do not show clear systematic patterns for entropy, that remains uniform across layers and for Gini coefficient and L1 sparsity, that present an oscillating behavior.
+Mutual Information follows a pattern similar to that of ProtoT.